ianstormtaylor/slate/docs/reference/components/editor.md

 #### `placeholder: Text or Element`

 A placeholder string (or React element) that will be rendered as the default block type's placeholder.

+#### `placeholderClassName: String`

+An optional class name to apply to the default block type's placeholder.

+#### `placeholderStyle: Object`

+An optional dictionary of styles to apply to the default block type's placeholder.
+If `placeholder` is a string, and no class name or style dictionary is passed, this property will default to `{ opacity: '0.333' }`.

 #### `plugins: Array`